neo4j/github-action-traceability/README.md

 ## Commit Message Structure

-Add the short link of your Trello ticket to each of your commit messages:
+Include your short link in each of your commit messages:
 - The short link needs to appear at the beginning of the commit message
 - The short link needs to be between square brackets